 It’s worth noting that spot prices provide the most accurate picture of what’s going on in the market.
 By monitoring sport prices, you can easily identify major tendencies that characterize the current market situation.

-The understanding of how spot prices are set and how they affect prices in other financial markets gives you a significant edge in trading.
-It’s a good training for any trader, whether a beginner or a pro.
+The understanding of how spot prices are set and how they affect prices in other financial markets give you a significant edge in trading.
+It’s good training for any trader, whether a beginner or a pro.
 What’s more, spot contracts are a great chance to grow your trading account.